branderxero/bb-gh-pr/README.md

-#bb-gh-pr

-branding brand github pull request tool
+#branding brand github pull request tool

+the tool to show git commands for pull request testing for users without merge privileges.

 ##install

-this extension is not released on the store, so you must install it manually.
+- open chrome

-- navigate to chrome://extensions/
+- navigate to the extensions `chrome://extensions/`
+- check the `developer mode` box on the top right
-- choose load unpacked extension...
+- select `load unpacked extension...`
-- browse to the repository location
+- browse to this folder
+- ???
-- click ok
+- PROFIT!

+## usage
-then it should appear on any pull request page
+- navigate to any pull request page
+- a new box will appear at the top of the screen with pr command
+- click the copy to clipboard button
+- open your terminal
+- navigate to the repo
+- paste
+- test!

+v0.2.x brought to you by @branderxero